 The Wireless Schedule Settings window is used to add and modify scheduling rules on the device.
-Click the Apply button to let your changes take effect.
+Click the Save button to let your changes take effect.

-Wireless Schedule: Use the pull-down menu to enable the device's scheduling feature.
-Name: Enter a name for the new scheduling rule in the field provided.
-Day(s): Toggle the radio button between All Week and Select Days(s).
+Wireless Use the drop-down menu to enable the device's Schedule: scheduling feature.

+Name: Enter a name for the new scheduling rule in the

+field provided.

+Index: Select the index from the drop-down menu.

+SSID: Enter the name of your wireless network (SSID).

+Day(s): Toggle the radio button between All Week and

+Select Day(s).
 If the second option is selected, check the specific days you want the rule to be effective on.

-All Days(s): Check this box to have your settings apply 24 hours a day.
-Wireless: Toggle the pull-down menu between Off and On .
+All Day(s): Check this box to have your settings apply 24

-Home > Advanced Settings > QoS
+hours a day.

+Start Time: Enter the start time for your rule.
+If you selected

+All Day, this option will be greyed out.

+End Time: Enter the end time for your rule.

+Add: Click to add the rule to the list.

+Schedule Rule | This section will display the list of created

+List: | schedules.

+Save: Click the Save button to save your created rules.

+QoS

 Quality of Service (QoS) enhances the experience of using a network by prioritizing the traffic of different applications.
 A QoS Rule identifies a specific message flow and assigns a priority to that flow.
 For most applications, the priority classifiers ensure the right priorities and specific QoS Rules are not required.
 QoS supports overlaps between rules.
 If more than one rule matches a specific message flow, the rule with the highest priority will be used.

-QoS (Quality of Service): Enable this option if you want to allow QoS to prioritize your traffic Priority Classifiers.
+QoS (Quality of Service):

+Enable this option if you want to allow QoS to prioritize your traffic Priority Classifiers.